Song Byeok’s Satirical take on North Korea

 Former North Korean propagandist Song Byeok’s dissident art takes a satirical swipe at the North Korean regime, lambasting the cult like worship of the recently deceased leader Kim Jong-il.

 Song Byeok was selected by the North Korean regime of Kim Jong-il to be an official state propaganda artist at age 24.
 He was employed to maintain the idolatry of North Korea’s authoritarian leaders, Kim Jong-Il, and his father Kim Il-Sung.
-He was employed to promote the belief in the god like abilities of the Kim dynasty, and the inherent perfection of their communist project.
+Byeok had to promote the belief in the god like abilities of the Kim dynasty and the inherent perfection of their communist project.
 However, the famine which struck the North following the death of Kim Il-Sung in the early 1990s forced Byeok and his father to flee in search of food.
 They attempted to cross the Tumen River to enter China, but were detained and tortured by the North Korean military.
 Near death, Byeok was released and eventually made his way into China, and from there into South Korea in 2002.

-Byeok hopes that his workwill change attitudes within North Korea.
+Byeok hopes that his work will change attitudes within North Korea.
 ‘A lot of high official leaders are watching this and they are shocked, but they will be thinking about my work, my message.
 They’re not dumb.’

 Watch Forever Freedom: Song Byeok's Story below: